You can search for opportunities to sell goods or services to the public sector through any of the following:

 - contacting the Small Business Research Initiative (SBRI), which provides funding for new products

-- contacting your local Enterprise Europe Network on the Enterprise Europe Network website
+- contacting your local Enterprise Europe Network

 - searching for high-value public sector contracts in other European Union (EU) countries on the Tenders Electronic Daily (TED) website